umenzi/techtrix_gazebo_assignment/README.md

 ## Thermal sensor

 The thermal sensor can be found as the "thermal_link" link object in the techtrix robot URDF model.
-As there is no implementation of a thermal sensor in Gazebo classic, we had to implement our own custom Gazebo plugin, based on the camera sensor's plugin.
+As there is no official implementation of a thermal sensor in Gazebo classic, we use a Gazebo plugin from [here](https://wiki.ros.org/hector_gazebo_thermal_camera).
 The custom plugin can be found in `gazebo_plugins.xacro`.

 To run it: